rvflash/goup/README.md

 1. Manages one or more `go.mod` files, for example with `./...` as parameter.
 1. As with go1.14, you can use the `GOINSECURE` environment variable to skip certificate validation and do not require an HTTPS connection.
 Since version `v0.3.0`, `GOPRIVATE` has the same behavior.
+1. Can amend on demand `go.mod` files with deprecated dependencies to update them.

 ## Demo